 1st Reading – Daniel 12: 1-3

 The book of Daniel is apocalyptic, the 4th of the major prophets.
 It is filled with dreams and visions that reveal coming events.
 This kind of writing is called a vaticinium ex eventu, a “prediction after the fact,” in which an author creates a character of long ago (Daniel) and puts into his mouth as predictions all the important events that have already happened right up to the author’s own time and place (about 165 BC).
 It is actually written by an unknown person.
 Antiochus Epiphanes of the Seleucid empire in Syria ruled of Palestine around 175 BC.
 He stripped the temple twice of its wealth to fund military campaigns.
 To encourage unity, he demanded Hellenization (follow the Greek ways) which devastated the Jewish people.
-A small revolt in 167 began a constant struggle for religious freedom and political independence (not much new for that area!).
+A small revolt in 167 began a constant struggle for religious freedom and political independence.
 So all of this colors what Daniel is trying to say (Reading the Old Testament, Boadt, p.
 503-509).

 Apocalyptic writing usually has these elements: